Diderik Hegermann

-Diderik Hegermann painted by Jacob Munch in 1816.
-The painting belongs to the Norwegian Military Academy.

 Diderik Hegermann (6 December 1763 – 7 February 1835) was a military officer and government minister of Norway.
 He served as a member of the Norwegian Constituent Assembly in 1814.

 Biography

 Diderik Hegermann was born in Altona in the Duchy of Holstein.
 In accordance with family tradition, he chose a military career.
 He became a cadet in 1776 and served as a Sergeant until 1786.
 He became a Lieutenant in 1786 in the Corps of Cadets in Copenhagen.
 In 1790, he was appointed Captain.
 In 1800, he was promoted to Major and appointed commander on the War School in Christiania (now Oslo).
 In 1808, he became Lieutenant Colonel and from 1812 he was commander of Oppland Infantry Regiment.
 Hegermann served as Colonel during the Swedish–Norwegian War (1814).
 He led the defense at the Battle of Langnes.

 Diderik Hegermann represented the Oppland infantry Regiment (Oplandske Infanterie Regement) at the Norwegian Constitutional Assembly at Eidsvold in 1814.
 He was a member of the Constitutional Committee and supported the independence party (Selvstendighetspartiet).
 He served on the Norwegian Councilor of State of the 6th Ministry (war administration) in 1814 and 1814–1815 and Minister of the Army 1815–1816.
 In 1817, he was granted a discharge from government service.